-On November 7, 2000, the Company amended its unsecured \$50.0 million term debt and the \$50.0 million five-year revolving line of credit agreement.
+On November 7, 2000, the Company amended the Credit Facility.
 The amendment increases the borrowing rate ranges of both the term note and revolving line of credit.
 Under the amended line of credit, the Company can borrow, at its option, at the prime rate plus 0.25% to 1.25% or at a rate established at the bank's discretion on a day-to-day basis.
 The Company may also borrow for 30, 60, 90 or 180 day periods at LIBOR plus 1.50% to 2.75% based on the Company's funded debt to EBITDAM (earnings before interest expense, income taxes, depreciation, amortization and minority interest) ratio.
 Under the amended term debt, the Company can borrow at the prime rate plus 0.25% to 1.50% on a day-to-day basis or may borrow for 30, 60, 90 or 180 day periods at LIBOR plus 1.75% to 3.00% based on the Company's funded debt to EBITDAM ratio.
-The credit facility also contains certain financial covenants which were amended.

-These covenants require that the Company maintain required levels of EBITDAM, funded debt to EBITDAM and fixed charge coverage ratios.
+The Credit Facility also contains certain financial covenants which were amended.
+The amended Credit Facility requires that the Company maintain required levels of net worth and EBITDAM, and ratios of fixed charge coverage and funded debt to EBITDAM.
 The amendment has an additional financial covenant that limits capital expenditures for 2001.
-The Company was in compliance with the financial covenants that were effective as of December 31, 2000.

-On February 26, 2001, the Company executed a second amendment of its unsecured \$50.0 million term debt and the \$50.0 million five-year revolving line of credit agreement.
+On February 26, 2001, the Company executed a second amendment to its Credit Facility.
 The amendment has an additional financial covenant that limits capital expenditures for 2002.
-All provisions of the November 7, 2000 amendment remained unchanged.
+On March 30, 2001, the Company executed a third amendment to its Credit Facility, amending the definition of EBITDAM slightly, extending the date for adding back certain non-cash charges.
+Effective September 30, 2001, the Company executed a fourth amendment to its Credit Facility, allowing the \$4.7 million of customer bad debt write-off related to a Korean steamship line to be added back for the purpose of calculating the EBITDAM ratio.
+All other provisions of the November 7, 2000 amendment remained unchanged.
+On March 27, 2002, the Company executed a fifth amendment to its Credit Facility.
+The amendment waives any historical covenant violations that resulted from the restatement of the financial statements from 1999 and 2000.
+In addition, an adjusting entry was made in the fourth quarter of 2001 to properly state the results for 2001 since the Company did not make any adjustments to 2001 on a guarterly basis.
+The amendment allows the spreading of this fourth quarter adjustment pro-rata throughout the year for purposes of covenant calculations in 2002.
+The amendment established a minimum borrowing rate from January 1, 2002 through September 30, 2002.
+The term debt interest rate will be a minimum of LIBOR plus 2.75% or at the Prime Rate plus 1.25%.
+The revolving credit interest will be a minimum of LIBOR plus 2.50% or at the Prime Rate plus 1.00%.
+The Company was in compliance with the financial covenants that were effective as of December 31, 2001.